 To main your certified status you need to submit a revised portfolio every 3 years and pay your annual certified membership fee.
-This becomes due a year after your initial certification.
+This becomes due one year after your initial certification date.
 Certified Holders names can be found on the Certified Holders List on the ALT Website.

 CMALT holders: updating your portfolio

 CMALT portfolios should be updated and reviewed every three years.
 CMALT Holders are notified when they are due to submit updates for the portfolio review.
 There is no charge for the process, but your Certified Membership must be current.

 - Portfolio review guidelines for candidates (as Google doc, or download a PDF version)

 - NEW Peer Assessor Guidance for Portfolio Review Nov 2019

 - Answers to frequently asked questions: FAQs (as Google doc, or download a PDF version)

 - Example portfolios are available here: updated portfolios.

 CMALT is a peer-assessed accreditation scheme and assessors play an important role and carry out assessments as part of their continued professional development.
 Please visit our CMALT Assessors page for more information and support.

 We are able to offer an optional 1-day standalone workshop designed to help CMALT candidates fast-track work on their portfolio in order to submit it to peer review.
 The workshop will provide tailored support for individuals as well as peer support in a group of CMALT candidates all working towards CMALT accreditation.
 The workshop day has both live sessions and asynchronous activities scheduled and concludes with networking opportunities with other candidates.
 The first half of the day is focused on strategies for writing specific portfolio sections, including practical examples from accredited portfolios.
 The afternoon session provides time for individual support and a peer review exercise.